Srivathsan97/HackerRank/Python/README.md

 My HackerRank Profile : https://www.hackerrank.com/srivathsan97?hr_r=1

+NOTE:
-NOTE: The solutions will be in Python3.0
+1. The solutions will be in Python3.0
+2. In the HackerRank website, there may be questions which have stub code that must/can never be changed.
+Those codes are mentioned between "#locked" in the beginning and the end of the codes in Answers

 Topic: